 - Location: South Mountains State Park

-If it’s views of the tree-covered Blue Ridge Mountains you’re looking for, the Chestnut Knob Trail in South Mountains State Park is a great strenuous hike to tackle.
+If it’s views of the tree-covered Blue Ridge Mountains you’re after, the Chestnut Knob Trail in South Mountains State Park is a great strenuous hike to tackle.
 Many of the viewpoints here offer uninterrupted views of the surrounding mountains and forests, which is rare given how many trees there are in North Carolina!
 You can also catch views along the way of High Shoals Falls, the park’s most well-known waterfall.
-This trail truly has a little bit of everything, and is a wonderful option for experienced hikers wanting a challenge with many rewards.
+This trail truly has a little bit of everything, and it is a wonderful option for experienced hikers wanting a rewarding yet challenging place to go hiking near Charlotte.

 Vertical Mile Challenge to Hollow Rock Loop